Your cart is empty!

 Don’t let this frighten you and prevent you from enjoying ginger.
 Just be prudent and take good care of yourself by being attentive to how much you consume.
 Ginger has many positive health-promoting properties that you can benefit from, so enjoying it in moderation and balancing it with other nutrient-dense foods are important.

 Bring some flare to the dinner table by tossing ginger into your next dish, warm up with a mug of ginger tea, or add a dash of ground ginger into a healthy holiday dessert.
-And for an extra zing in your next NutriBullet smoothie, give any of these recipes a go.
+And for an extra zing in your next nutribullet smoothie, give any of these recipes a go.
 With its unique flavor and powerful dose of nutrients, you might find a little extra pep in your step this month!